adgellida/data-protection-list/README.md

 This document has been copied 1: 1 with very slight modifications in version 7/12/2020 and from now on it will undergo modifications following the following strategies:

-- Following updates of the original file
+* Following updates of the original file
-- Pull requests from the community
+* Pull requests from the community
-- Own discoveries
+* Own discoveries

 The most notable improvements are:

--It encourages a more orderly, effective, public participation.
+* It encourages a more orderly, effective, public participation
--Images of the apps to better identify them.
+* Images of the apps to better identify them
--Links to them to find them quickly.
+* Links to them to find them quickly

 Now, the document begins.
 Put on your belt curves are coming!